 Looking to try your luck at black jack or slots, hop on the National Harbor Circulator Bus (free to guests at the Gaylord) for short 1.3 mile ride to the MGM National Harbor.
 Along with gaming, the MGM hosts a state of the art theater and multiple bars and restaurants.

 Looking for the best view in town, don’t miss the Capital Wheel.
 Soaring 180 feet above the waterfront, you’ll get views of everything from the National Cathedral and Washington Monument to City of Alexandria and the parklands throughout the DC-Maryland-Virgina area.

-Downton DC: Have an extra day and want to take in the historic sights in downtown Washington DC, like the Washington Monument or Capital Hill, but don’t want to bother with driving and parking?
-Gaylord National Resort provides shuttle service to downtown, and regional tours of the Capital area in partnership with Old Town Trolley.
+Downton DC: Have an extra day and want to take in the historic sites in downtown Washington DC, like the Washington Monument or Capitol Hill, but don’t want to bother with driving and parking?
+Gaylord National Resort provides shuttle service to downtown, and regional tours of the Capitol area in partnership with Old Town Trolley.
 Contact the hotel concierge for details 1-301-965-4000.

 Cruise the Potomac: If you have a hankering to get out on the water, there are plenty of options.
 From dinner and brunch cruises to a roundtrip sightseeing cruise to Mount Vernon.
 Learn more at Odyssey Cruises and Sprit Cruises.